phyx-be/LANA_TNY/README.md

 LANA is a small development board based around the [WCH CH32V203](https://www.wch-ic.com/products/CH32V203.html) RISC-V microcontroller.

 ## Where can I get one?
-Currently the only place to get your hands on the LANA_TNY is [in our Lectronz store](https://lectronz.com/products/lana-tny).
+Currently you can get your hands on the LANA_TNY [in our Lectronz store](https://lectronz.com/products/lana-tny) or [through Adafruit](https://www.adafruit.com/product/6042).

 ## Programming